AndrusAsumets/supershy-client/README.md

 ### Features
 * Creates a SSH tunnel proxy using VPS provider(s) you define.
 * Periodically changes VPS nodes and thus your exit IP.
+* Includes a killswitch toggle, hence only connections made towards proxy will succeed (Config -> CONNECTION_KILLSWITCH -> Enabled).
 * Allows for routing all your system-wide TCP traffic towards proxy using tun2proxy.
 Has to be first checked from the UI (Config -> PROXY_SYSTEM_WIDE -> Enabled).
-* Includes a killswitch toggle, hence only connections made towards proxy will succeed.
-(Config -> CONNECTION_KILLSWITCH -> Enabled)
+It appears to be leaking IPv6 requests, so use it together with the killswitch.
 * Runs as a daemon process in background, keeps Supershy running even after reboot.
 * All application's own requests (i.e, towards VPS providers and CloudFlare) will be redirected through SSH tunnels made by the application itself.